-Current Position: Assistant Professor of Chemical Engineering, Bucknell University
+Current Position: Associate Professor of Chemical Engineering, Bucknell University

 Advisor: Prof. R.A.
 Register